 \section{Top soliton lengths in the supercritical regime}

-In this section, we fix $p\in (1/2,1)$ and prove Theorem \ref{t.columns} (iii).
+In this section, we fix $p\in (1/2,1)$ and prove Theorem \ref{theorem:columns} (iii).
 The intuition is the following.
-According to Proposition \ref{prop:GWF}, the top soliton lengths are encoded in the first $N\sim \text{Binomial}(n,p)$ edges of a Galton-Watson forest $\F=(T_{i})_{i\geq 1}\sim \mathtt{GWF}(p)$.
+According to Proposition \ref{prop:GWF}, the top soliton lengths are encoded in the first $n$ nodes of a Galton-Watson forest $\F=(T_{i})_{i\geq 1}\sim \mathtt{GWF}(p)$.
 Since the offspring distribution has mean $p/(1-p)>1$ in the supercritical regime, the random index $I=\min\{i \st |T_{i}|=\infty\,\}$ is almost surely finite.
 For $n$ large, about $np$ nodes of the infinite component $T_{I}$ will be exposed by the Harris walk, which climbs up along the `leftmost' infinite branch in $T_{I}$.
-Hence $\lambda_{1}(n)$ should behave like the maximum of a random walk with positive drift, and $\lambda_{2}$ is the maximum height of the first few finite components $T_{1},\ldots,T_{I-1}$ together with the `bushes' attached to the infinite branch in $T_{I}$.
-The $\lambda_{1}(n)$ assertion follows by approximating $\{H_{k}\}$ by $\{S_{k}\}$.
-To see that the probability that $\lambda_{2}(n)>c\log n$ is small for a suitable $c>0$, we appeal to a duality argument: A backward Harris walk started at the last node will encounter a subcritical Galton-Watson forest, so its maximum height should be $\Theta(\log n)$ (see Figure \ref{pic:supercritical}).
+Hence $\lambda_{1}(n)$ should behave like the maximum of a random walk with positive drift, and $\lambda_{2}$ will be the maximum height of the first few finite components $T_{1},\ldots,T_{I-1}$ together with the `bushes' attached to the infinite branch in $T_{I}$.
+We prove the $\lambda_{1}(n)$ assertion by approximating $\{H_{k}\}$ by $\{S_{k}\}$.
+For subsequent soliton lengths, we appeal to a duality argument: A backward Harris walk started at the highest node will encounter a subcritical Galton-Watson forest, so $\lambda_{2}$ for density $p$ should behave as $\lambda_{1}$ for density $1-p$; see Figure \ref{pic:supercritical}.